Skip to content

 Determine your unique selling point (USP)

-Once you’re familiar with your target customers, you can determine what makes you different from other plumbers in your area.
+Once you’re familiar with your ideal customers or target market, you can determine what sets you apart from other plumbers in your area.
+This is also called your “unique selling point,” or USP.

 • 24/7 emergency services